A Guide To Termite Swarmers For Jacksonville Property Owners

 Pest management should always be a priority for Jacksonville home and business owners.
 They shouldn’t wait for insects and creatures to show up before they focus on it.
 In many cases, taking action after an invasion is evident is unwise.
 Sometimes by then, too much wreckage has been done.
 Furthermore, several critters can slip indoors and populate fast without you ever being privy to it.
 The potential threats run the gamut, from building damage to physical illness.

 Termites are infamously called “silent killers.”
-The reason for this is that these insects conceal themselves in walls and often eat wood from the inside out.
+This is because these insects conceal themselves in walls and often eat wood from the inside out.
 Most folks won’t know they’re around until the worst happens.
-A total of $5 billion is paid each year by Americans to recuperate from these bugs.
+Americans pay a total of $5 billion each year to recuperate from these bugs.
 Learn how you can defeat them with Lindsey Pest Services.

 What Can Termite Swarmers Do?

 Termites are pests that are active throughout the year.
 Each of the multiple subspecies has a different peak season.
 Some of the most common classes mate over the spring.
 Regardless of the type, procreation always falls on the swarmers.
 These winged insects are ½ of an inch long.
 In terms of color, they are brown, black, or yellow.
-When it’s time for them to make their debut, they will fly out of the nest and zoom toward a light source.
-Then, they’ll get to preparing a fresh colony.
+When it’s time to make their debut, they will fly out of the nest and zoom toward a light source.
+Then, they’ll get to preparing a new colony.
 Seeing swarmers is a primary sign of infestation because worker and soldier termites generally sit behind foundations.
-Workers are typically extremely small and white in color, being about 0.12 of an inch long.
+Workers are typically tiny and white, being about 0.12 of an inch long.
 Soldiers tend to be yellow-brown.
 They have thick jaws and rectangular heads.
 Additional signs of infestation are:

 - Finding the translucent and scaly wings of swarmers